tttor/ctrl-foundation/method/actor-critic/td3_fujimoto_2018.md

 * https://github.com/sfujim/TD3 # pytorch

 ## problem
+* in an actor-critic setting,
-* function approximation errors lead to overestimated value estimates and the accumulation of error in temporal difference methods and suboptimal policies
+  * function approximation errors lead to overestimated value estimates and
+  *  the accumulation of error in temporal difference methods and suboptimal policies
-  * present in an actor-critic setting

 ## idea
+* core
-* takes the minimum value between a pair of critics to restrict overestimation and delays policy updates to reduce per-update error
+  * takes the minimum value between a pair of critics to restrict overestimation and
+  * delays policy updates to reduce per-update error
 * a clipped Double Q-learning variant which
   * favors underestimations by
     bounding situations where Double Q-learning does poorly.